 Learn to "See" the Slope

 Before your approach shot, take a moment to look beyond the flagstick.
 Scan the green from front to back.
 Does it look like the front portion rises up before leveling out?
 Often, you can see a distinct "hump" or a crest just past the fringe.
 This high point is the top of the false front.
 Everything on the fairway side of that hump slopes back toward you.
-From the side anlgle, you’ll even sometimes seen an a big upturn at the very fron tof the green, that means most of these “looks flat” green are very deiceiving, beacuse that will reject anything but a perfectl ystriked shot.
+From the side angle, you might even see a significant upturn at the very front of the green.
+This means most of these “looks flat” greens are very deceiving because they will reject anything but a perfectly struck shot.
 Once you train your eyes to see this subtle change in elevation, you’ll start picking them out on courses everywhere.

 Check Your Technology Wisely